History of Vancouver: European settlement and growth

 Under its new name, the city was incorporated on April 6, 1886.
-Two months later, on June 13, a spectacular blaze destroyed most of the city along the swampy shores of Burrard Inlet in twenty-five minutes.
-The Great Vancouver Fire, which destroyed the city, was eventually considered to be beneficial, as the city was rebuilt with modern water, electricity and streetcar systems.

-Things recovered quickly after the fire, although celebratory Dominion Day festivities to launch the opening of the CPR were postponed a year as a result.
-The first regular transcontinental train from Montreal, Quebec arrived at a temporary terminus at Port Moody, British Columbia, in July 1886, and service to Vancouver itself began in May 1887.
+Two months later, on June 13, a large blaze that came to be known as the Great Vancouver Fire destroyed most of the city along the swampy shores of Burrard Inlet in 25 minutes.
+The tragedy ironically led to positive consequences on the city, as Vancouver was rebuilt with modern water, electricity and streetcar systems.
+The city recovered quickly after the fire, although celebratory Dominion Day festivities to launch the opening of the CPR were postponed a year as a result.
+The first regular transcontinental train from Montreal, Quebec, arrived at a temporary terminus at Port Moody, British Columbia, in July 1886, and service to Vancouver itself began in May 1887.
 That year Vancouver's population was 1,000; by 1891 it reached 14,000 and by 1901 it was 26,000.
 The population increased to 120,000 by 1911.